star-crossed/O365BulkInheritanceReset/README.md

 # O365BulkInheritanceReset
-PowerShell script to bulk reset the inhertiance of all items a SharePoint Online site using a custom HTML-based email
+PowerShell script to bulk reset the inhertiance of all items in a list on a SharePoint Online site